-The Department continues to be active on the Emergency Management Council (EMC) and participated in the last EMC meeting on September 26, 2018.
-The EMC Subcommittee continues to meet monthly to discuss emergency management subjects relevant to the Operational Area, including plans, training and exercise opportunities..
+- 1. Public Works continues to be active on the Emergency Management Council (EMC) and participated in the last EMC meeting on September 26, 2018.
+The EMC Subcommittee meets bi-monthly to discuss emergency management subjects relevant to the Operational Area, including plans, training and exercise opportunities. - 2.
+Public Works participated in several community emergency preparedness events throughout the County to directly communicate and share information with the public.